GrowUp Students Training

 Expose your ideas and be creative – think like an entrepreneur

-As the name suggests, you can start the GrowUp Students business idea -category with just an idea.
-An idea can be a product or a service – practically anything that could be used to make a business.
+The GrowUp Students Training has one category: business ideas.
+You can start with just an idea.
+An idea can be a product or a service - practically anything that could be used to make a business.
+Coaching is also possible for a student who has a new development idea for his/her already operating company

 GrowUp Students 2023 competition is organized by: